-Financial wellness is a state of being in which you can meet current and future financial obligations, feel secure in your financial future and make choices that let you enjoy life.
-Financial wellness can also reduce preoccupation with money needs and improve your mental and physical well-being.
+Financial wellness is a state of being in which you can meet current and future financial obligations, feel secure in your financial future and make choices that enhance your life.
+Financial wellness can also reduce concerns about money and improve your mental and physical well-being.
 Those who practice financial wellness tend to spend wisely, have emergency funds and utilize a budget.

 - Written by Terry Turner